... more about Phoebe

-In 1979 Phoebe moved to Sooke where she and her husband embraced a rural lifestyle, exploring rain forests, rivers, old growth big and tall trees, and endless miles of Vancouver Island’s west coast shorelines and islands.
-With family and friends for over 40 years she paddled B.C.’s west and central coasts, and Haida Gwaii.
-When storm bound she and her extended family learnt to stay put, beachcomb seasoned cedar, and carve using hand tools.
-Being storm bound meant to wait it out, stay put, and carve paddles, eating utensils, feast bowls, chess sets and scrabble boards!
-These were the settings where Phoebe became inspired to be a wood artist.
-Self taught and mentored by a few, including Victor Newman, she carved functional pieces to give to her friends.
+Born and raised in Vancouver, Phoebe and her husband moved to Sooke in 1979, attracted to the rural lifestyle of the west coast and several rewarding job opportunities in education, social services and community development.
+She retired in 1998 to enjoy exploring rain forests, rivers, old growth big and tall trees, and paddling endless miles of Vancouver Island’s west coast shorelines and islands.
+With family and friends for over 40 years, they paddled B.C.’s west and central coasts, and Haida Gwaii.
+When storm-bound, Phoebe learnt to stay put, beachcomb seasoned cedar, and carve using only hand tools: paddles, eating utensils, feast bowls, chess sets and scrabble boards!
+These were the settings where she became inspired to be a wood artist.
+Now, her carving shed is where she loves to be.